 We both grew up in the outskirts of a large city.
 Thus, the cats roamed the yards and neighborhoods for mice.
 However, here in Alaska, a missing cat means an eaten cat.
 Thus, you can’t let them outside.
 Otherwise they are at risk to be dinner for a family of owls, a hawk, baldeagle, fox or even wolves on the trails.

 Our First Cat as a Couple

 I wanted a cat for a long time.
 In the fourth year of our marriage, my husband surprised me with a special gift before Christmas.
-It was a ride to the animal schelter to adopt a cat.
+It was a ride to the animal shelter to adopt a cat.
 This cat loved to travel.
-Kasi was in Vienna, Nice, The Hague, on Fueteventura on the Canary Islands, at the Batic Sea on Rügen, in Cologne, the Rhein-Ruhr area, Montferrat, Sacramento, Davis, at the American River, in Boulder, Deadhorse, Cold Foot, Denali Park, Arctic Refugee, Glennallen, Tok, ….
+Kasi was in Vienna, Nice, The Hague, on Fuerteventura on the Canary Islands, at the Baltic Sea on Rügen, in Cologne, the Rhein-Ruhr area, Montferrat, Sacramento, Davis, at the American River, in Boulder, Deadhorse, Cold Foot, Denali Park, Arctic Refugee, Glennallen, Tok, ….
 On rainy days, he loved to accompany my husband when hubby picked me up from work with the car.
-His favorite were the many caribous on the Dalton haulway.
+His favorites were the many caribous on the Dalton haulway.

 On our travel back from the Canary Islands, Kasi was in his carrier under the seat.
 Upon deboarding the guy in the seat in front of us saw the cat and said to his wife

 His wife got angry and said “Now stop it.
 We would have heard that.”